Tangle structure trees: Applications: blocks, profiles, and cluster tangles

 Common to all tangle contexts are two fundamental theorems about tangles in graphs, which both go back to the original paper of Robertson and Seymour~\cite{GMX} in which tangles were first introduced.
 These have become known~\cite{DiestelBook25}~as

 \begin{itemize}[itemsep=3pt] \item the tree-of-tangles theorem; and \item the tangle-tree duality theorem. \end{itemize}

-The tree-of-tangles theorem, in its simplest form, says that all the maximal tangles in a graph can be distinguished \footnote{A separation {\em distinguishes\/} two tangles if they orient it differently.} by a nested set~$T$ of separations, one that can be represented as the set of separations associated with a \td\ of the graph.
-The separations in~$T$ can be chosen to distinguish the tangles {\em efficiently\/}, which means that they have minimum order for any separation that distinguishes a given pair of tangles, and {\em canonically\/}, which means that $T$ is invariant under all the automorphisms of the graph~\cite{DiestelBook25}.
+The tree-of-tangles theorem, in its simplest form, says that all the maximal tangles in a graph can be distinguished \footnote{Recall that a separation {\em distinguishes\/} two tangles if they orient it differently.} by a nested set~$T$ of separations, one that can be represented as the set of separations associated with a \td\ of the graph.
+The separations in~$T$ can be chosen so that they have minimum order for any separation that distinguishes the pair of tangles they distinguish, \COMMENT{} and {\em canonically\/}, which means that $T$ is invariant under all the automorphisms of the graph~\cite{DiestelBook25}.
 These enhanced tree-of-tangle theorems have been further generalized to abstract separation systems~\cite{ProfilesNew,AbstractTangles,carmesin2022entanglements}.

 The tangle-tree duality theorem, in its simplest form, says that if a graph has no tangle of some given order~$k$ then it has a nested set~$T$ of separations of order~$<k$ that witnesses the non-existence of those tangles: any orientation~$\tau$ of the graph's separations of order~$<k$ will in particular orient~$T$, and thereby the edges of the decomposition tree associated with~$T$, and following those oriented edges will take us to a node whose incident edges correspond to a set in~$\T^*$; thus, $\tau$~is not a tangle.
 The tangle-tree duality theorem, too, has been generalized to abstract separation systems~\cite{TangleTreeAbstract,AbstractTangles}.
 There are also unifications of both theorems into one~\cite{JoshRefining,SARefiningInessParts,SARefiningEssParts}.